Andylaa10/2.Semester-Exam-SOSU/README.md

-# 2.Semester-Exam-SOSU
+# 2. Semester-Exam-SOSU
-Requires database login to use.
+**Requires database login to use**
+- Login details can be found in the config.properties

-Requires the following libraries:
+**Requires the following libraries**

+liberica-17

 mssql-jdbc-9.4.1.jre16